Samsung/TizenRT/docs/TroubleShooting.md

 - [Board-Specific](#board-specific)

 ## Common
+The issues below are faced during the manual setup of build environment.

 ### Issues on Kconfig-frontend
 #### Build break on hconf
 If you are using gperf 3.1 and kconfig-frontends-4.11.0.1,